Q: What is Amazon Cognito?

 Q: How does the login flow work with public identity providers?

 Your mobile app authenticates with an Identity Provider (IdP) using the provider’s SDK.
-Once the end user is authenticated with the IdP, the OAuth or OpenID Connect token or the SAML assertion returned from the IdP is passed by your app to Cognito Identity, which returns a new Cognito ID for the user and a set of temporary, limited-privilege AWS credentials.
+Once the end user is authenticated with the IdP, the OAuth or OpenID Connect token or the SAML assertion returned from the IdP is passed by your app to Cognito Identity, which returns a new Cognito ID for the user and a set of temporary, limited-privilege Amazon Web Services credentials.

 Q: Can I register and authenticate my own users?

-Q: How does Cognito Identity help me control permissions and access AWS services securely?
+Q: How does Cognito Identity help me control permissions and access Amazon Web Services services securely?

-Cognito Identity assigns your users a set of temporary, limited privilege credentials to access your AWS resources so you do not have to use your AWS account credentials.
-The permissions for each user are controlled through AWS IAM roles that you create.
+Cognito Identity assigns your users a set of temporary, limited privilege credentials to access your Amazon Web Services resources so you do not have to use your Amazon Web Services account credentials.
+The permissions for each user are controlled through Amazon IAM roles that you create.
 You can define rules to choose the IAM role for each user, or if you are using groups in a Cognito user pool, you can assign IAM roles based on groups.
 Cognito Identity also allows you to define a separate IAM role with limited permissions for guest users who are not authenticated.
 In addition, you can use the unique identifier that Cognito generates for your users to control access to specific resources.
 For example you can create a policy for an S3 bucket that only allows each user access to their own folder within the bucket.

 Q: When using public identity providers, does Amazon Cognito Identity store users’ credentials?